 - Comfortable pants or shorts – For lounging and sightseeing, it’s nice to have something a little looser so you’re not constantly wearing spandex.
 These North Face Aphrodite shorts are a favorite and so are these capris.

 - Wicking t-shirt – It’s nice to have your chest and shoulders covered when you’re outside for hours a day.
-Smartwool’s Merino 150 Base Layer tops or Icebreaker t-shirts are great tops for active multi-day adventures.
+Smartwool’s Merino 150 Base Layer tops or Patagonia Capilene Cool t-shirts are great tops for active multi-day adventures.

 - Warm Jacket – This can be helpful for evenings around a campsite or in town.
 A Patagonia Performance Better Sweater Jacket or Patagonia Nano Puff Jacket are great lightweight, packable options.